scray/scray/scray-hdfs/modules/scray-hdfs-writer/README.md

 ## Features
   * Store multiple key value pairs in one SequenceFile.
-    Values can be accessed by index
+     * Values can be accessed by index.
+     * File size limits are managed transparently.
+     * Max number of key value pairs in one file can be configured.
+(A new file will be created if limit is reached)
   * Read and write data with java.io.InputStream
   * Api to store String and Array[Byte] data
   * Store huge binary files (internally data are splitted and merged while writing/reading)